-• Accessible formats may include, but are not limited to, large print, recorded audio and electronic formats and Braille; and

-• Communication supports may include but are not limited to captioning alternative and augmentative communication supports, plain language and sign language.
+- Accessible formats may include, but are not limited to, large print, recorded audio and electronic formats and Braille; and - Communication supports may include but are not limited to captioning alternative and augmentative communication supports, plain language and sign language.

-If the DNSSAB is unable to convert the requested information or communications, the DNSSAB will provide an explanation about why the materials are not convertible and we will provide a summary of the requested information or communications.
+If DNSSAB is unable to convert the requested information or communications, the DNSSAB will provide an explanation about why the materials are not convertible and we will provide a summary of the requested information or communications.

-Notice to the public about the DNSSAB's commitment to provide materials in an accessible format or with communications supports, upon request is posted on the DNSSAB's website - http://www.dnssab.on.ca/accessibility.asp.
+Notice to the public about the DNSSAB's commitment to provide materials in an accessible format or with communications supports, upon request is posted on DNSSAB's website.